ralacerda/decilitre/README.md

 #### Screen Readers Only

 This utility class provides a solution for hiding content from the browser while ensuring its visibility to screen readers.
 It is an alternative to using `visibility: hidden`, as the latter removes the element from the accessibility tree.
 Numerous implementations of this utility class exist, we have opted for [Tailwind's version](https://tailwindcss.com/docs/screen-readers).
+Please note that this is a hack and not a complete solution, see this article about [possible accessibility problems](https://blog.logrocket.com/design-accessibility-css-visually-hidden-class/).

 ```css
 .sr-only {